cerebro-data/external-docs/Install.md

 ./cerebro_cli clusters create --name=prod --numNodes=1 --type=STANDALONE_CLUSTER --environmentid=1 --catalogDbNamePrefix=metadata
 ./cerebro_cli clusters create --name=prod-backup --numNodes=1 --type=STANDALONE_CLUSTER --environmentid=1 --catalogDbNamePrefix=metadata
 ```
+NOET: If the --catalogDbNamePrefix was not explicitly specified on cluster creation, then
+it is the name of the cluster.

 # Cerebro Upgrade
 Starting with 0.4.0, Cerebro upgrades to newer CDAS versions and patches can be applied